You just might be surprised to find that a rural lifestyle and great career opportunities is achievable!

 Doctors who apply for the Rural Pathway can enrol with either of the colleges or both.
 If you are applying for the Rural Pathway, there is an expectation that you will live and work in the community.

-Additionally, registrars with EV can undertake advanced skills (AST/ARST) and extended skills (ES) in Gippsland.
-For full details of the variety of posts offered, visit the Advanced and Extended Training Skills section of our website.
+Additionally, registrars in Eastern Victoria can undertake advanced/additional skills (AST/ARST) and extended skills (ES) in Gippsland.
+For full details of the variety of posts offered, visit the Rural Generalist and Extended Skills Posts section of our website.

 Rural Pathway in Eastern Victoria